xiangjunn/tp/docs/DeveloperGuide.md

 This section details how an `Event` or multiple `Event` objects are deleted using the `edelete` command.

 The `edelete` command allows users to delete a single or an inclusive range of consecutive events from the current event list shown on SoConnect.
 The user needs to specify either an `Index` or a `Range` of event(s) to be deleted.
-Such event(s) would be removed from the `EventListPanel` in the GUI.
+Such event(s) would be removed from the `EventListPanel` in the _GUI_.

 #### Implementation